-Sewing, as with anything, comes along a few common rookie mistakes.
+Sewing, as with anything, comes along with a few common rookie mistakes.
 Nobody starts out perfect.
-With sewing, you’re going to make errors, that’s fine.
-But there are a few beginner mistakes you don’t have to learn the hard way.
-In this post, we will share with you some beginner sewing mistakes and how to avoid them so you can cut down your learning curve and develop your sewing abilities quicker.
+However, there are a few beginner mistakes you don’t have to learn the hard way.
+This post will share some common sewing mistakes, often made by beginners, and how to avoid them.
+This will allow you to cut down your learning curve and develop your sewing techniques quicker.

 Mistake 1.
 Not Measuring Twice, Cutting Once